Make sure you check out this walk once the national lockdown has passed.

 There are several scenic spots along the way where you could to stop for a picnic, so on a nice day it is well worth adding a few savoury treats to your rucksack!

-However, this is the North of England after all, and the weather can be changeable, so do ensure you have a packable waterproof coat with you as well.
+However, this is the North of England after all, and the weather can be changeable, so do ensure you have a decent walking jacket with you, which you can find on either of our waterproof jackets for men or women's waterproof jacket store categories.

 About the Tolkien Trail in Lancashire